Approximating 1-Wasserstein Distance between Persistence Diagrams by Graph Sparsification: Appendix

 Min-cost flow algorithms can have theoretically very low complexity.
 The input to min-cost flow is a transshipment network and its output is the minimum cost flow value.
 Let $m$ be the number of arcs in the transshipment network and $n$ its number of nodes.
 It was shown that min-cost flow can be found exactly in $\tilde{O}(m+n^{1.5})$ complexity in \cite{brand2021minimum}, by network simplex in $\tilde{O}(n^2)$ complexity, in parallel in $\tilde{O}(\sqrt{m})$ and approximated on undirected graphs in \cite{bernstein2021deterministic} in $\tilde{O}(m^{1+o(1)})$ complexity.

-Since the number of nodes and arcs of the transshipment network depend directly on the points and pairwise distances respectively, an implication of using a geometric spanner for $(1+O(\eps))$ approximation is that the complexity becomes theoretically subcubic and requiring $O_{\eps}(n)$ memory, where $O_{\eps}$ hides a polynomial dependency on $\epsilon$, the relative approximation error.
+Since the number of nodes and arcs of the transshipment network depend directly on the points and pairwise distances respectively, an implication of using a geometric spanner for $(1+O(\eps))$ approximation is that the complexity becomes theoretically subcubic and requiring $O(h(\frac{1}{\epsilon})n)$ memory, $h$ a constant degree polynomial.
 In fact this bound is actually achieved in practice.
 We show the empirical complexity is actually similar to $O(s^2n^{1.5})$ as shown in Figure \ref{fig: arcsXtime} and Figure \ref{fig: nXtime} but only for small $s$.